 Awards and Honors:

-As an amateur in 1969, Carner won the LPGA Burdine's Invitational.
-This is the most recent time an amateur has won on the LPGA Tour.
+• As an amateur in 1969, Carner won the LPGA Burdine's Invitational.
+Another amateur didn't win an LPGA event until 2012.

-Holds distinction of being oldest player to make a cut on LPGA Tour.
+• Carner holds the distinction of being the oldest player to make a cut on LPGA Tour.
 She was 64 years and 26 days when she made the cut at the 2004 LPGA Chik-fil-A Charity Championship.

 JoAnne Carner Biography:

-Carner first gained national notice in 1956, when - as JoAnne Gunderson - she won the USGA Girls Junior championship and lost in the title match at the U.S. Women's Amateur.
+Carner first gained national notice in 1956, when - as JoAnne Gunderson - she won the USGA Girls Junior championship and, later, lost in the title match at the U.S. Women's Amateur.
 The following year she won the first of what would become five U.S. Women's Amateur championships.

 Carner played in LPGA Tour events here and there as she was dominating the women's amateur scene.
 Her several high finishes in pro events culminated in 1969 when she won the LPGA Burdine's Invitational.

-Another U.S. Women's Open title came in 1976, in an 18-hole playoff against Sandra Palmer, but it would be Carner's last professional major.
+Another U.S. Women's Open title came in 1976, in an 18-hole playoff against Sandra Palmer, but it would be Carner's last win in a major.
 She came close several more times, even well after her prime - losing an 18-hole playoff to Laura Davies at the 1987 U.S. Women's Open, and tying for second at the 1992 LPGA Championship at the age of 53.